HughHang/Elevator-Simulator/README.md

 - Adjustment to number of floors and elevators can be done in the defs.h file

 ---
+### Documentation
+- UML Diagram
+- Use Case
+- Use Case Diagram
+- State Diagram
+- Traceability Matrix

+---
-###Setup and Running
+### Setup and Running
 - Ran in QTCreator
-1. Drag and drop file into QTCreator and run
+- Drag and drop file into QTCreator and run